Sensation management

 Topical anaesthetics

-We advise our clients to consult with their doctor or pharmacist and explain that you will be having electrolysis.
+Emla numbing cream is possibly the most commonly used product and is available without prescription from many high street pharmacies.
+If you would like further advice, we advise our clients to consult with their doctor or pharmacist and explain that they will be having electrolysis.
 These medical professionals will advise on products for sensation / pain management and any associated contraindications.
-These products will only be sold to you and cannot be supplied by our clinic.

-There are only a few topical anaesthetics available over the counter for our clients, these include, EMLA, LMX-4 and Ametop.
-These products are 'P' medicines, which mean Pharmacy Only Medicine, and should be given under direction of the pharmacist direct to the user, the client.
+There are few topical anaesthetics available over the counter, these include, EMLA and LMX-4 These products are 'P' medicines, which means Pharmacy Only Medicine, and should be given under direction of the pharmacist direct to the user, the client.

-As part of your treatment record we will ask you to sign acknowledging that you are using a product which has been prescribed by a medical professional and regulated by the MHRA.
+As part of your treatment record we will ask you to acknowledge that you are using a product which has been prescribed by a medical professional and regulated accordingly.

 https://www.emla.co.uk/wp-content/uploads/2018/12/Emla-Cream-Patient-Information.pdf